Rub-a-dub-dub: Origins and meaning

 Was enough to make a man stare.

 There are several variants of the following story:

 A pilot returning from a mission could not locate his aircraft carrier and in addition failed to establish secure communication.
 So he circled around the formation and radioed: "Rub a dub dub, where is my tub?"
 And received: "Hey Diddle Diddle!
 Right here in the middle!"

 Some memoirs claim it was a real incident.

-In popular culture
+Allusions

+Robert Browning alluded to the rhyme in his collection Pacchiarotto, and How He Worked in Distemper: